-Appendix B Attribute Summary Tables
+Appendix A Attribute Summary Tables

-B.1 Management Node Configuration Parameters 149
+A.1 Management Node Configuration Parameters 153

-B.2 Data Node Configuration Parameters
+A.2 Data Node Configuration Parameters 154

-B.3 API Node Configuration Parameters
+API Node Configuration Parameters

-B.4 Other Node Configuration Parameters
+A.4 Other Node Configuration Parameters 160

-B.5 MySQL Server Option and Variable Reference for MySQL Cluster
+A.5 MySQL Server Option and Variable Reference for MySQL Cluster 162

-This appendix provides tables of configuration attributes, grouped according to their process type or by the section of the MySQL Cluster configuration file in which they appear.
-This information is current for MySQL Cluster NDB 7.3.
+This appendix provides tables of configuration attributes, grouped according to their process type or by the section of the MySQL NDB Cluster configuration file in which they appear.
+This information is current for MySQL NDB Cluster 7.5.
+For information regarding MySQL NDB Cluster 7.3 and 7.4, see Configuration of NDB Cluster, and the MySQL 5.6 Reference Manual.